bholloway/angularity.github.io/getting-started/project-setup.md

 Ensure that angularity has been installed correctly and is accessible from the command line:

     which angularity
     #should output the path where it is located

 If you wish to run angularity directly from the project folder, instead of from the command line after a global `npm` installation, you can do this instead:

     cd angularity # where you have the project checked out node bin/cli.js

-### `.angularity`
+### `.angularity` config

 Upon your running angularity,
 you might encounter a warning that looks like this: